My TS4 challege: Update

 3. Llama Lagoongaming arcade, clinic (from Private Practice**), police station

 ** I have both Private Practice and Healthcare Redux installed.
-While they are compatible, I'm not sure if having mods that add similar content (although in completely different ways) would be confusing for me so I'm not sure yet if I'll keep both mods or chose to get rid of one of them but, if I end up going with only HCR, I can still use the clinic for the Realistic Childbirth Mod.
+While they are compatible, I'm not sure if having mods that add similar content (although in completely different ways) would be confusing for me so I'm not sure yet if I'll keep both mods or choose to get rid of one of them but, if I end up going with only HCR, I can still use the clinic for the Realistic Childbirth Mod.

 my customized Newcrest